RodrigoPhilip/orbital-wallet/README.md

 npm run build
 ```

-Extension will be in `build` directory
+The extension will be in the `build` directory.

 ## License